COINtoolbox/ActSNClass/README.md

 # Install

-To install:

-clone the repository, get into it and type:
+In order to install this code you should clone this repository and do:

         python setup.py install --user